reuzun/Covid19-Turkey-DeathCasePredictor/README.md

 **2.** Creates a function using these 4 regression lines.
 (E.g F(x) = line1(x) * 0.2 + line2(x) * 0.2 + line3(x) * 0.6 + line4(x) * -0.1) No need for sum of coefficients to equal 1.

 **3.** Minimizes cost function of that function due to last 40, 20, 10 day.
+Using gradient descent algorithm.

 **4.** Predicts next days values as minimized function which is minimized for last 20 days according to cost.
 (You can change it from properties.txt)